 Use the site's tools to create additional comparisons.

 The older RF 70-200mm F2.8 L IS USM Lens has been an outstanding telephoto zoom lens choice, but now serious amateur and professional photographers have a choice.
-The 70-200 Z does not break new focal length range ground, but it has features that set it apart, especially for hybrid use.
+The 70-200 Z does not break new focal length range ground (until extenders are added), but it has features that set it apart, especially for hybrid use.

-The Canon RF 70-200mm F2.8 L IS USM Z is an extremely useful, high-end, mid-sized, fixed-size lens that will reliably deliver outstanding overall performance, including excellent image quality, fast and quiet Dual Nano USM AF, and 5.5-stop IS (7.5 stops with Coordinated IBIS).
+This is the sharpest interchangeable zoom lens we've ever tested.
+The Canon RF 70-200mm F2.8 L IS USM Z is an extremely useful, high-end, mid-sized, fixed-size lens that reliably delivers outstanding overall performance, including outstanding image quality, fast and quiet Dual Nano USM AF, and 5.5-stop IS (7.5 stops with Coordinated IBIS).

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan